-FITDIL is an Internet-based digital repository database of nearly 100,000 digital images intended for both research and instructional use by FIT students and faculty.
+FITDIL is an Internet-based digital repository database of over 100,000 digital images intended for both research and instructional use by FIT students and faculty.

 FITDIL highlights include:

-- approximately 4,800 images from the FIT Library Designer Files Collection
+- More than 12,000 images from the FIT Library Designer Files Collection

 - 123 images from The Museum at FIT, focusing on aesthetically and historically significant "directional" clothing, accessories, textiles, and visual materials, with emphasis on contemporary avant-garde fashion

 - Visual documentation of the FIT Library's Exhibits and Displays program

 Go to https://fitdil.fitnyc.edu and enter your FIT Username and Password.

 The FITDIL database allows FIT academic departments to manage their own image collections and create slide shows for use in the classroom.
 These slide shows can also be printed out as flashcards by students for studying.
 FITDIL was created to encourage use of the internet as an instructional tool and to promote the sharing of visual resources by the FIT community.
 For more information about FITDIL visit FITDIL User Guide site.